-The BHI has made arrangements with suppliers for a "kit of materials" from which you can make all of the Technician Grade practical exercises.
-For details of current suppliers check the BHI web-site.
+The BHI has made arrangements with suppliers for a 'kit of materials' from which you can make all of the Technician Grade practical exercises.
+Current suppliers web-site www.livesteammodels.co.uk

 Before starting work on any exercise, always check the size of your material.
 The small quantities involved mean that if metric sizes are not in stock most suppliers will reserve the right to supply to the nearest Imperial size.